vosonlab/vosonSML/README.md

 #### 'Create' twitter 'activity', 'actor', 'semantic' and 'twomode' network graphs

-The twitter `Create` function accepts the data from `Collect` and a type parameter of `activity`, `actor`, `semantic` or `twomode` that specifies the type of network to create from the collected data. `Create` produces two dataframes, one for network nodes and one for node relations or edges in the network.
-These can then undergo further processing as per the [Supplemental functions](#supplemental-functions) section or be passed to the `Graph` function that creates an `igraph` object.
+The twitter `Create` function accepts the data from `Collect` and a type parameter of `activity`, `actor`, `semantic` or `twomode` that specifies the type of network to create from the collected data. `Create` produces two dataframes, one for network `nodes` and one for node relations or `edges` in the network.
+These can then undergo further processing as per the [supplemental functions](#supplemental-functions) section or be passed to the `Graph` function that creates an `igraph` object.

 ##### Activity network